enriquepacis/hello-git-world/README.md

 This is a markdown file.
 Since I typically use Emacs Org mode for these, I'm unfamiliar with markdown, but here's a collection of information.
 1. [https://anvilproject.org/guides/content/creating-links](How to do hyperlinks)

+# Branching: Edits to the Readme

+I added this section while working through the section of the Quickstart exercise about branching and making/commiting changes.